Radio interviews on health aspects of plumbing

 Q. Why is plumbing very important to health?

 Plumbing was important to health yesterday.
 It is important to health today and will be even more important tomorrow.
-If we look back at history we see that simple actions on simple plumbing errors are often protected public health.
+If we look back at history we see that simple actions on simple plumbing errors have often protected public health.
 In some of the first reports of what we would now describe as public health action in the industrialized countries in the mid 19th century in Europe.
 Simple measure such as cutting unsafe pumps and wells made real impacts on preventive then massive outbreaks of disease like cholera.
 Today if we look at the statistics from the countries good outbreak investigation we see an increasing proportion of disease outbreak that arise because of problems in distribution systems, and domestic plumbing.
 That occurs because we are progressively fixing other areas of concern so this is now coming to the fore.
 In the developing world we see that same pattern as we progressively tackle other causes of pollution, other failures in our systems for delivering safe water especially those systems that target relatively disadvantaged populations so the importance of plumbing being brought ever further to the fore.

 III.
 The risks